How to read the rating of online casinos and slot machines

 - 7. Licensing level

-- 8. Mobile version operation
+- 8. Running the mobile version

 - 9. Traffic and popularity